fmtlib/fmt/doc/api.rst

       return vformat(alloc, format_str, fmt::make_format_args(args...));
     }

 The allocator will be used for the output container only.
-If you are using named arguments, the container that stores pointers to them will be allocated using the default allocator.
-Also floating-point formatting falls back on ``sprintf`` which may do allocations.
+Formatting functions normally don't do any allocations for built-in and string types except for non-default floating-point formatting that occasionally falls back on ``sprintf``.

 .. _ranges-api: